-8.1 After completing the one hundred eighty (180) day probationary period, all regular employees shall be eligible to receive paid vacation benefits accrued according to the following schedule:
+After completing the one hundred eighty (180) day probationary period, all regular employees shall be eligible to receive paid PTO benefits accrued according to the following schedule:

-a.
-Upon eligibility, the employee is entitled to ten (10) vacation days for the first year, accrued monthly at the rate of 6.67 hours.

-b.
-After one (1) year of continuous service, the employee is entitled to fifteen (15) vacation days each year, accrued monthly at the rate of 10.00 hours.

-c.
-After four (4) years of continuous service, the employee is entitled to twenty (20) vacation days each year, accrued monthly at the rate of 13.33 hours.

-d.
-After nine (9) years of continuous service, the employee is entitled to twenty-five (25) vacation days each year, accrued monthly at the rate of 16.67 hours.

-e.
-After fourteen (14) years of continuous service, the employee is entitled to thirty (30) vacation days each year, accrued monthly at the rate of 20.00 hours.
+- A. Upon eligibility, the employee is entitled to twenty-one (21) PTO days for the first year, accrued bi-weekly at the rate of 6.46 hours. - B. After one (1) year of continuous service, the employee is entitled to twenty-six (26) PTO days each year, accrued bi-weekly at the rate of 8.00 hours. - C. After four (4) years of continuous service, the employee is entitled to thirty-one (31) PTO days each year, accrued bi-weekly at the rate of 9.54 hours. - D. After nine (9) years of continuous service, the employee is entitled to thirty-six (36) PTO days each year, accrued bi-weekly at the rate of 11.08 hours. - E. After fourteen (14) years of continuous service, the employee is entitled to fortyone (41) PTO days each year, accrued bi-weekly at the rate of 12.62 hours.

-8.2 Regular Part-Time employees working less than forty (40) hours per week will have vacation hours earned each month pro-rated based on weekly hours worked divided by 40.
+Regular Part-Time employees working less than forty (40) hours per week will have PTO hours earned each month pro-rated based on weekly hours worked divided by 40.